-Originally launched by Zach Perret and William Hockey as a bookkeeping and budgeting platform, Plaid is present not only within the US.
+Initially launched by American founders Zach Perret and William Hockey as a bookkeeping and budgeting platform, the Plaid banking app is present not only within the US.
 Its services echo around the UK, Spain, Canada, Netherlands, Ireland, and France.
-Hence, the Plaid online banking is available beyond the country of origin to bring even more security to European financial and banking systems.
+Hence, Plaid online banking is available beyond the country of origin to bring even more security to European financial and banking systems.

-Today Plaid serves as one of the most famous open banking players to operate internationally.
-According to Statista, there were more than 24m open banking users worldwide in 2020, with forecasts indicating that this number is about to reach 132m by 2024.
+Today, Plaid is one of the most famous open banking players to operate internationally.
+According to Statista, the number of open banking users worldwide in 2024 will reach 132.2 million.
 As a rule, open banking users aren’t huge fans of sharing their personal information with third parties.
-In light of the modern multi-brand world, customer loyalty is the flagship of any commercial endeavour, so you’d better gain more insight into how enterprises squeeze value out of this service.
+In light of the modern multi-brand world, customer loyalty is the flagship of any commercial endeavor, so you’d better gain more insight into how enterprises squeeze value out of this service.

 Thus, let’s go ahead and find out how you can make use of Plaid banking.
-If you’re interested in ensuring security for your fintech product, it’s certainly worth giving this platform a try!
+If you’re interested in ensuring security for your fintech product, it’s worth trying this platform!

-Headquartered in San Francisco, California, and founded in 2013, the company operates as a financial services organisation specialising in safe data transferring between customers and fintech players.
+Headquartered in San Francisco, California, and founded in 2013, the company operates as a financial services organization specializing in safe data transferring between customers and fintech players.
 Simply put, Plaid functions as the power behind the throne of global transactions.
-Nobody may notice it but everyone feels its effect.
+Nobody may notice it, but everyone feels its effect.

 As one of the open banking pioneers in the US, the company also abides by the principles of corporate social responsibility, carrying out regular surveys to keep the public informed.
-According to the report on Plaid’s website, 58% of respondents claim that they can’t live without the options offered by fintech, let alone 70% confirming to use apps to manage their money.
+According to the Plaid’s report, 58% of respondents claim that they can’t live without the options offered by fintech, and 70% confirm using apps to manage their money.

-Interestingly, the company works with about 10k banks, and its approximate value is estimated at $13.4b.
-With tens of millions of consumers around the world and 5k+ supported applications, Plaid pursues an important mission in the fintech industry.
-It safely packages the sensitive information acquired via a certain payment or banking app and transfers it through secure channels for further procedures.
+Interestingly, the company works with about 10k banks, and its approximate value is estimated at $13.4 billion.
+With tens of millions of consumers worldwide and 5k+ supported applications, Plaid pursues an important mission in the fintech industry.
+It safely packages the sensitive information acquired via a particular payment or banking app and transfers it through secure channels for further procedures.

 What Does Plaid Do for the Fintech Business in Practice?

-Taking into account a number of supported financial apps like Venmo, Acorns, or Betterment, the Plaid fintech company undoubtedly contributes to the evolution of the industry.
-Say, you need your portfolio aggregator to be processed and analysed for further investment improvement.
-However, you’re not fond of the idea to share all the information contained in your portfolio with every party involved in the process.
-Therefore, Plaid ensures seamless integration of financial systems to one another.
+Say you need your portfolio aggregator to be processed and analyzed for further investment improvement.
+However, you prefer to keep the information in your portfolio private from every party involved.
+Therefore, Plaid ensures the seamless integration of financial systems to one another.
 Every time you need to share your banking or other sensitive data with apps and banks, Plaid takes its part in the play.

 Is Plaid Safe for Business and Personal Use?